Fortnite is always evolving, and we at Jaxon will continue to cover the latest esports news and updates on the massively popular battle royale.

 While the primary goal is to kill other players, Fortnite differentiates itself from other battle royales with its variety of side objectives.
 Players can fight computer-controlled enemies, explore special points of interest, or even go fishing to collect extra loot or simply pass the time.
 Many POIs are tied to the game’s latest crossovers.

 Fortnite’s gameplay can also vary wildly based on the game mode.
 The biggest split is between original, where players can create structures to gain a tactical advantage, and Zero Build, where players cannot build their own structures.
-There are also many limited-time game modes to spice up the playlist.
-Of course, players can always chose to fly solo or party up in groups of two, three, and four.

-As in many massive multiplayer games, some players aren’t content with just having fun.
 Those with a competitive streak have plenty to get out of Fortnite, which boasts one of the biggest esports circuits in the world.
 Fortnite is not only one of the most popular competitive video games in the world, but it also has some of the biggest prize pools in the industry’s history.
+This is in spite of the fact that the industry has grown tremendously since Fortnite got going.

 In addition to the FNCS, third-party hosts also set up Fortnite tournaments.
 Organizers like ZeratoR, Royale Festival, ESL, and the Esports World Cup keep the calendar stocked with competitive events.